 The Victorian Government has recently announced that everyone in Victoria will be getting a new bin specifically for glass.
 This means that instead of having three bins, we will have four.
 This is an important step forwards, as glass is one of the worst contaminants in recycling bins.
 I understand, however, residents’ concerns about having to worry about an extra bin, especially for rural landowners, many of whom have to drag their bins up and down long, steep driveways every week.

 Having an extra bin for glass is an important step forward for recycling but its implementation must be guided by the community.

 I will work with all members of the community to find the best way to implement the new glass recycling bin in Nillumbik to make it as easy as possible for residents to transition to the new system.
 It will take some getting used to but in the long-term, it will be a win for the environment and will reduce the cost of waste collection due to the reduced need to decontaminate our recycled waste.

 While the collection and disposal of our waste is a huge part of what Council does, it cannot be our only strategy for dealing with waste in our community.
 As a society, we are responsible for a huge amount of waste and there’s a lot that Council can do to reduce this.
 This includes schemes to encourage locals to reuse their waste and programs to support local businesses to use less disposable packaging.

 Council can do a lot to help the community generate less waste.

 Our bins are collected once a week and still, they fill up and many of us are simply unable to fit everything in.
 It is possible to get extra bins but this costs money and it doesn’t address the underlying problem.
 It’s very difficult for people to avoid waste when everything we buy is wrapped in disposable packaging.
 Council can’t stop this altogether but they can run programs to encourage local businesses to avoid this.
-As a councillor, I will work with local businesses to make this a reality.
-It is good for the environment and it is good residents.
+I plan to work with local businesses to make this a reality.
+It is good for the environment and it is good for residents.